leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 But also additional preferences about where and how to deliver their orders.

-As a result this raises the quality of their work to a higher standard.
+As a result, this raises the quality of their work to a higher standard.

 At the same time, dispatchers and delivery managers can set up custom notifications.